 She looks up and the white dog is gone.
 She waits for the next message to come through.

-Cath – DO NOT 4get 2 carry cubes of cheese.
-CUBE OF CHEESE xx
+Cath – don’t 4get 2 carry cubes of cheese. xx

 She rushes a message back.